cdudek/cdudek/README.md

 ## 8. Fun Fact About Me:
 There's an intriguing parallel between producing music and making business.
-Both processes require attention to detail and a sprinkle of creativity.
+Both processes require attention to detail, a sprinkle of creativity and commitment to decisions.

 ---